 The Glacier Quest

-In 2012, Phillips added the Glacier Quest Cruise, a new route that goes into Blackstone Bay.
+Phillips added the Glacier Quest Cruise, a shorter route (ideal for younger kids) to Blackstone Bay.
 On this tour, you’ll see seven glaciers, including Blackstone and Beloit Glaciers in a catamaran with indoor seating, which holds up to 149 passengers—about half the size of the vessel used for the 26 Glaciers cruise.
 You’ll see seals, sea otters, possibly whales, bears and mountain goats.
-The tour also includes a hot lunch and narration provided by U.S. forest ranger.
+The tour also includes a hot lunch and narration provided by the Captain.
 And, like the 26 Glaciers Cruise, there is a no seasickness guarantee, so you can focus on all the wonders around you.